Kwigg/KoboldCppDiscordBot/README.md

 # Make sure to show some love to ausboss, all I did was tweak their work!

-# Discord Tavern Style Chatbot for KoboldCpp with Pygmalion-style chat models
+# Discord Tavern Style Chatbot for KoboldCpp with LLaMA based chat models
 This is a discord bot that connects to a KoboldAI endpoint and uses the Pygmalion style chat prompt system to communicate back and forth.
 It supports TavernAI cards and jsons.

 I have made the following changes from the original repo by ausboss: